DiscontinuedUpdate: Mizuno Wave Hitogami 4

 The fit and sizing are taken straight out of the book of the previous model.
 Mizuno makes it a standard fit and sizing.
 As with most shoes built for up-tempo trainings, it has a locked in feel in the heel and midfoot before it widens in the forefoot.
 Runners with medium measurements will find the fit adequately comfortable.
 Available widths are medium and wide while sizes are from 6 to 15 for the men’s and 5 to 12 for the women’s.

-Mizuno blankets the entire outsole with X10 carbon rubber.
+Mizuno blankets the entire outsole with X10 carbon rubber, just like the Hitogami 4.
 More than just an anti-wear rubber compound, it also has very sticky features for enhanced traction.
 Numerous dots are scattered throughout the rubber in the outsole.
 Mizuno calls this configuration the G3 Sole.
 It helps with the traction and a little bit of flexibility.

 An AirMesh covers almost the entire shoe for superior breathability.
 Holding the upper in place and providing midfoot support are the Mizuno logos on both sides of the shoe.
 Traditional lacing gives personalized fit while the moderately padded collar and tongue improve comfort and fit.